Grüezi, welcome into my artistic research

 Phase 1: March – April 2025

-The first phase began with the creation of the solo work Like Me.
+The first phase began with the creation process of the solo work Like Me.
 I felt a strong need to return to an older one-hour piece and transform some of its experiences into a shorter version.
-Through this process, I wanted to reflect on what still feels like “me” in the work: which movements still belong to me, and what has changed over time.
+Through this process, I wanted to reflect on what still felt like “me” in the work: which movements still belonged to me, and what had changed over time.

-From there, I began to think more deeply about femininity, objectification, and the ways we represent ourselves online.
-Social media creates a constant comparison with others.
-It is also a space where we judge ourselves and are judged by others.
-Through something as simple as clicking a “like” button, we participate in deciding whether someone else’s image, body, or post is accepted, valued, or rejected within a social environment.
-These thoughts led me towards Judith Butler’s idea that gender, and perhaps identity more broadly, is something we perform.
+From there, I began to think more deeply about the female body and its objectification, as well as the ways we represent ourselves online.
+Social media creates a constant comparison with others and made me question how much of my identity is performed for others.
+This led me towards Judith Butler’s idea that gender, and perhaps identity more broadly, is something we perform.
 We may act differently depending on the social situations we are in, and through these repeated actions, identity becomes something that is continuously constructed.

 Phase 2: April – May 2025

 As the research became more specific, I began to look for collaborators and support through residencies, funding, and coaching.
-A major support was Caroline Finn, who accompanied me as an outside eye throughout the year within the DoubleTanz programme by Migros Kulturprozent.
+A major support throughout the year was Caroline Finn, who accompanied me as an outside eye within the DoubleTanz programme by Migros Kulturprozent, including a residency at Tanzhaus Zurich.
 Costume designer Priska Bruegger became an important collaborator in developing a dress that could transform and function almost like a second skin, or like an identity placed onto the body.
-Composer and sound designer Luca Bruegger created a sound world that shifted from pop-cultural references into insect and amphibian sounds, transformed domestic noises, and finally a piano composition that supported the journey of transformation.
+Composer and sound designer Luca Bruegger created a sound world that moves from pop-cultural references into insect and amphibian sounds, transformed domestic vacuum cleaner noises, and later the sound of the “like me” button, which gradually turns into piano hits and melody.

 The Inkubator programme at Rote Fabrik Zurich gave me another important residency period, with studio time and dramaturgical mentoring from Stephan Stock and Marysa Godoy.
-Their input helped me understand how my thoughts could become clearer through movement and performance.
+Their input helped me understand how my thoughts could become clearer through combining movement and performance.
 Through this programme, light designer Dayne Florence also joined the team and created a focused stage atmosphere.
-The narrowed light space became essential, as it supported the feeling of restriction, confinement, and transformation within the work.
+The narrowed light space became essential, supporting the feeling of restriction and confinement while drawing attention to the transformation within the work.
+Through specific colours and angles, the lighting created distinct atmospheres: an enclosed, mysterious space for the floor-based material, and a more exposed, beautiful image for the standing part.
+We worked a lot with the angles of the light to shape these different states.

-The research was also supported by the Performing Arts Fund and partly through an artist grant from the Cultural Foundation of Appenzell Ausserrhoden, the region where I mainly grew up.
+The research was also supported by the Performing Arts Fund and partly through an artist grant for the further development of work visions from the Ausserrhodische Kulturstiftung of Appenzell Ausserrhoden, the region where I mainly grew up.

 29.10.2025 – Caroline Finn